Style(s): Ashtanga, Dynamic, Restorative

-The 8pm class is suitable for complete beginners and those with more experience.
-We focus on breaking down key asana techniques and modifications, with the aim of making the practice accessible to everyone, as well as good practice for both avoiding and working with injuries.
-This class is also great for those returning to yoga after a break, and those who just enjoy a slower, more relaxed class.
+Beginners guided Ashtanga is at 8.00-9.15pm.
+This class is suitable for both complete beginners and those with more yoga experience.
+We focus on breaking down key asana and providing thoughtful modifications to make the practice accessible to everyone.
+Good practice for avoiding and working with injuries is included.
+This class is also enjoyed by those returning to yoga after a break, and people who just enjoy a slower, more relaxed class.